NoOneUST/3D-Reconstruction-OpenCV-with-SGBM-SIFT-SSD-and-8pt/README.md

-# 3D Reconstruction with SGBM, SIFT, SSD and 8pt
+# 3D Reconstruction based on OpenCV with SIFT, 8pt, SGBM and SSD

 ## Overview
 We use paired images to do 3D reconstruction with SGBM, SIFT, SSD and 8pt algorithm.